 To address RQ3, which aims to characterize the clusters identified in RQ2, we utilized the projected bipartite networks generated by HINA's dyadic-level analysis as introduced in Section 3.2.2.
-For each student cluster, HINA produces a simplified network showing the (content code, partner) interactions aggregated over all students in a cluster.
-Formally, given a cluster of students $g\subset V^{(scp)}_1$, the weight $w_{cp}$ of an interaction among content code $c$ and partner $p$ in the projected network for cluster $g$ is given by $w_{cp}=\sum_{i\in g}\omega((i,(c,p)))$.
-In words, the weight of the edge among the content code $c$ and the partner $p$ in cluster $g$'s projected network is the total number of times students in $g$ interacted with partner $p$ using content code $c$ during the study time window.
+For each student cluster, HINA produces a simplified network showing the (content code, target) interactions aggregated over all students in a cluster.
+Formally, given a cluster of students $g\subset V^{(sct)}_1$, the weight $w_{ct}$ of an interaction among content code $c$ and target $t$ in the projected network for cluster $g$ is given by $w_{ct}=\sum_{i\in g}\omega((i,(c,t)))$.
+In words, the weight of the edge among the content code $c$ and the target $t$ in cluster $g$'s projected network is the total number of times students in $g$ interacted with target $t$ using content code $c$ during the study time window.

-We then applied HINA's dyadic-level analysis to these cluster-level projected networks to identify which specific code-partner edges (e.g., question-AI, task assignment-student) were statistically significant relative to a null model of random interaction.
+We then applied HINA's dyadic-level analysis to these cluster-level projected networks to identify which specific code-target edges (e.g., question-AI, task assignment-student) were statistically significant relative to a null model of random interaction.
 For this analysis we did not fix the degree of either node set, so as to treat the two node types symmetrically. \textbf{The identification of these significant edges allows us to move beyond mere description to a functional interpretation of each cluster}.
 For example, a significant question—AI association indicates that students in the current cluster systematically directed their task-related inquiries towards the AI chatbot.
 By analyzing these significant edges for each cluster, this approach provides a granular and interpretable understanding of the detailed engagement patterns that define the cluster.